pmidc-digit/utilities/custom-consumer/LOCALSETUP.md

 # Local Setup

-To setup the egov-custom-consumer service in your local system, clone the [Utilities repository](https://github.com/egovernments/utilities).
+To setup the custom-consumer service in your local system, clone the [Utilities repository](https://github.com/egovernments/utilities).

 ## Dependencies